 Home

-In 2020 I joined Andrew Babbin lab as Postdoctoral Associate at MIT, Department of Earth, Atmospheric and Planetary Sciences (EAPS).
+Currently junior lecturer at the University of Lausanne, former Postdoctoral Associate at MIT, Department of Earth, Atmospheric and Planetary Sciences (EAPS) in Andrew R. Babbin Lab.
 In 2020 I obtained my PhD at ETH – EAWAG were I worked with David Jhonson and Dani Or.
+Besides being a scientist, I’m an award-winning author of six books about agriculture, climate and environmental sustainability.

 Screen Shot 2020-03-13 at 14.22.49